-- We recommend that the Department of Agriculture and Markets allow produce to be sold either by volume or weight. - We recommend that the Department of Agriculture and Markets enforce pre-delivery contract requirements. - 3.
-We support the inspection and grading of apples to exact weight and percentage of grade.

-- 4. We strongly recommend that apple vending machines in private and public New York schools contain only New York apples. - 5.
+- 1. We recommend that the New York State Department of Agriculture and Markets allow produce to be sold either by volume or weight. - 2.
+We recommend that the New York State Department of Agriculture and Markets enforce pre-delivery contract requirements. - 3.
+We support the inspection and grading of apples to exact weight and percentage of grade. - 4.
+We strongly recommend that apple vending machines in private and public New York schools contain only New York apples. - 5.
 We support funding for a Stone Fruit Research Program. - 6.
 We recommend that New York establish a proactive inspection and research plan with Animal and Plant Health Inspection Service (APHIS) for all stone fruit acreage in the state to test for Plum Pox.
 Funding sources to reimburse stone fruit growers for loss due to orchard eradication, if found, should be continued. - 7.
-We support the use of state funds for the promotion of New York State-grown berries. - 8.
-We oppose the sale of any apple in New York as a fresh market apple that is older than one calendar year.
+We support the use of state funds for the promotion of New York State-grown berries.